-- The chart above synthesizes support for UC students. - The height of the chart represents the average total cost of attendance. - The chart shows the typical mix of financial aid and family support by parent income.3 Moving from left to right, the following can be observed: - Grant support declines as parent income rises. - The need to work and borrow is roughly the same across income groups. - University grant and the Middle Class Scholarship fill in gaps from other fund sources.
-This includes backfilling for Cal Grants for those who still meet the financial criteria for the awards (e.g., those exceeding age limits for the program) and Pell Grants (e.g., undocumented students).
+- The chart above synthesizes support for UC students. - The height of the chart represents the average total cost of attendance. - The chart shows the typical mix of financial aid and family support by parent income.4 Moving from left to right, the following can be observed: - o Grant support declines as parent income rises. - The need to work and borrow is roughly the same across income groups. - University grants fill in gaps from other fund sources.
+This includes backfilling for Cal Grants for those who still meet the financial criteria for the awards (e.g., those exceeding age limits for the program) and Pell Grants (e.g., undocumented students). - Beginning in 2022-23, the Middle Class Scholarship will also fill in gaps in the total cost of attendance for low- and middle-income students.

-3 Independent students are excluded from this chart.
+4 Independent students are excluded from this chart.